 - Dry wet areas immediately

 What to Do If Water Enters Your Home

 If water enters your home, you should immediately remove all of the wet items and take the appropriate measures to dry it.
 Household items that do not absorb water should be wiped down until they are completely dry.
 If you have recently experienced a flood and your floor is wet, you should remove all damaged flooring that cannot be completely dried.
 Spilled some water on your carpet?
 Even this needs to be blotted and dried within 24 to 48 hours.
 Your walls need attention too if they get wet, as the slightest amount of water can cause mold to grow.
 If you notice water damage on your walls, floor boards or ceiling, first identify what caused it and resolve that issue.
 Then contact a professional to have your home inspected and determine any further steps that need to be taken.

 What to Do If You Catch Mold After It’s Already Grown

-Finally, if you have concerns about whether or not you have mold in your home, or how to prevent mold, contact your local licensed professional.
+Finally, if you have concerns about whether or not you have mold in your home, or how to prevent mold, contact a local licensed professional.